Fire Prevention Toolbox Talk: Protecting Workers and Projects

 - Obtain Hot Work Permits

 Require permits for welding, cutting, and grinding activities.
-Fire watches should remain on-site for at least 30 minutes after work is completed to ensure no sparks ignite nearby materials.
+Fire watches should remain on-site and aware for at least 30 minutes after work is completed to ensure no sparks ignite nearby materials.
+They can then raise an alarm before the fire becomes a major issue.

 - Inspect for Fire Hazards Regularly